 Not long after the mother’s passing, the POA sibling sought to file her mother’s will and open a probate matter naming her (the POA sibling) as executor of the estate, against the mother’s will which, again, named all four children as co-executors.
 Her support for seeking such relief was that she did not feel the four siblings could properly administer the estate due to the then-ongoing contentious guardianship matter.

-The remaining three siblings petitioned the court claiming that the POA sibling violated the in terrorem clause which sought to prevent any contestations against the will’s validity or asserting a claim based on an alleged agreement.
-The trial court said the POA sibling’s probating the mother’s will was not a violation of the in terrorem clause and the remaining siblings appealed.
+The remaining three siblings petitioned the court claiming that the POA sibling violated the clause which sought to prevent any contestations against the will’s validity or asserting a claim based on an alleged agreement.
+The trial court said the POA sibling’s probating the mother’s will was not a violation of the clause and the remaining siblings appealed.

-As you can see, especially in the Alexander example, courts do not like forcing a beneficiary to forfeit their inheritance and will, at the least, attempt to construe the in terrorem clause as specific as possible to that end.
+example, courts do not like forcing a beneficiary to forfeit their inheritance and will, at the least, attempt to construe the clause as specific as possible to that end.